Biohazard Precautions for Handling and Shipping Medical Specimens

 Biohazard Symbol and Labeling

-It is essential to display the biohazard sign on all packages that contain biological materials, in order to inform people of any potential hazards.
+It is essential to display the biohazard sign on all packages that contain biological materials to inform people of any potential hazards.
 The international standard for the symbol signifies the presence of substances and containers with biosecurity risks that could present danger or risk.

-Adhering to suitable labeling procedures regarding hazardous material is significant due to numerous reasons like maintaining safety protocols, fulfilling requirements, proper identification as well as avoiding errors from occurring.
+Adhering to suitable labeling procedures regarding hazardous material is significant due to numerous reasons like maintaining safety protocols, fulfilling requirements, proper identification as well as preventing errors from occurring.

 International Air Transport Association (IATA) and World Health Organization (WHO) Guidelines